-Aaminah Shakur is an artist, poet, and intuitive, as well as an editor and culture critic.
+Aaminah Shakur is an artist, art historian, culture critic, editor, intuitive, poet, and writer.
 Their visual artwork is primarily mixed media that combines collage, painting, and traditional craft such as embroidery, beadwork, and other fiber arts.
 Their work explores themes of love, gender, motherhood, spirituality, sexuality, disability, trauma, history, borders, culture, privilege and oppression, abuse, freedom, and revolution – and how all of these are interconnected.
 Shakur graduated with a B.S. in Art History and minor in Museum Studies in May 2019 from Kendall College of Art & Design in Grand Rapids, MI, and is currently pursuing an M.A. in Visual & Critical Studies.

 Shakur has been writing poetry, fiction and non-fiction their whole life.
 They have self-published six zines, provided layout design for a friend’s zine, and contributed to several zines by others, including Outlaw Midwives.
 They are currently working on a new group zine titled “Make it Work!” about women and genderqueer makers, crafters, and artists.
 Shakur is also working to put together a book of poetry, beginning the process of collecting resources to write a birth workers’ guide to childbirth support for survivors of sexual violence, and working with Brooke Benoit to co-edit an anthology addressing the identities and unique issues of Muslim women artists.
 Shakur wrote book and zine reviews and critiques on the blog Book Lover’s Paradise and previously wrote book reviews for Feminist Review (now known as Elevate Difference).
 Other publication credits include the 2009 Speak!
 Radical Women of Color Media Collective’s zine & CD and the 2014 anthology Dear Sister: Letters From Survivors of Sexual Violence (AK Press).
 They have contributed copy editing to several projects, as well as sensitivity readings and consulting on various others.